bootlin/training-materials/slides/security-userland/security-userland.typ

 - `clone()`:

   - Namespace related flags can be specified
   - The newly created child process will be in different namespace

 - `unshare()`:

   - Create a new namespace without forking
   - Also wrapped by the `unshare` command-line tool

 - `setns()`:

   - Join an existing namespace
   - Pointing to a specific namespace:
     - First argument: a link file in `proc/pid/ns/`
     - Second argument: a single flag describing the namespace type

   - Pointing to a running process:
     - First argument: a PID file descriptor obtained with `pidfd_open()`

-    - Second argument: a bit mask of flags describing the namespaces to join
+    - Second argument: a bitmask of flags describing the namespaces to join

   - Also wrapped by the `nsenter` command-line tool